 Revenue Evolution

-Tesla has shown significant growth in revenue over the past few years, reflecting its expanding market presence and product offerings.
+Tesla has shown significant growth in revenue over the past few years.
+The following table summarizes the revenue, EBITDA, EBIT, net income, and EPS from 2021 to 2025.

 Year Revenue (in millions) EBITDA (in millions) EBIT (in millions) Net Income (in millions) EPS